Amsterdam/dso-api/README.md

 # Importing the latest backup

 To import the latest database from acceptance (replace `<username>` with your username, assumes your public SSH key is known and you have appropriate level of access.

-This command expects the private SSH key to be found in the ~/.ssh T†folder, in a file with the name datapunt.key (chmod 600):
+This command expects the private SSH key to be found in the ~/.ssh folder, in a file with the name datapunt.key (chmod 600):

     docker-compose exec database update-db.sh  dso_api <username>

-To import the bag database do the follwing :
+To import the bag database do the following :

     docker-compose exec bag_v11_database update-db.sh  bag_v11 <username>